HEMAndonov98/Entity_Framework_Core/README.md

 # Entity-Framework-Core
- Here i will put all the exercises from the EF Core course from SoftUni
+ Here I will put all the exercises from the EF Core course from SoftUni
 ## Progress
 ![][def]